 Neosporin First Aid Antibiotic is good for minor cuts and scrapes.
 It may help on “ouch”-kind of bug bites too.
 I keep a small tube in a first aid kit of size no more than four or five inches in width and height.
 Such first aid kits are available as zippered pouches.
 I keep the pouch equipped with bandaid and gauze pads along with the Neosporin.

 I check the expiry dates of the Neosporin, bandaid, and the gauze pads every few months.
-For bandaids and sterile gauze pads, usually the date is listed on the box.
+For bandaids and sterile gauze pads, usually, the expiry date is listed on the box.
 Therefore, I check the original bandaid boxes for expiry dates.
-Expired or soon-to-be-expired bandaids and gauze pads become play items of Dear Son.
+Expired or soon-to-be-expired bandaids and gauze pads become play items for Dear Son.

 An umbrella is not an absolute necessity but it might be handy on a hot summer day.
 It helped us during a few sudden showers.

 Depending on the season, you might want to carry some allergy relievers.
 Sabadil has given exceptional results if I take it during the early stage of allergy symptoms.
 Flonase and Nasacort are two great allergy symptom reliever nasal sprays that work well for my family.
 I prefer to keep allergy relievers with me during a zoo trip.

 If any family member has a history of an allergic reaction to the touch of animals, make sure to keep the reliever medication just as a precaution.
 There is limited to no chance of contact with animals in the zoo, but you never know how the reactionary-agents will pass when we are at proximity with zoo-animals.